trevordbunch/cis411_lab0/labreports/LAB_grace-schl.md

 - What is the .circleci/config.yml doing?

   - The config file is grabbing (and in a sense cloning) your code so that the file can read it and is then checking the code for errors.
 It runs a test of the code through yarn which is a package manager, and replaces any errors with new code that edits out the error.

-  The working directory is next selected as "~/repo".
-  The next tag is steps, which begins by performing a checkout which switches to
-  Checkout is checking the code from your selected working_directory so it can be used.
-Without this step the file will not have your code

 - What do the various sections on the config file do?